WillAbides/bindown/README.md

 [latest release](https://github.com/WillAbides/bindown/releases/latest) in your project's repository.
 Don't forget to make it executable first (`chmod +x bootstrap-bindown.sh` on most systems).
-Then you can call `bootstrap-bindown.sh` before `bindown` in the projects bootstrap script or Makefile.
+Then you can call `bootstrap-bindown.sh` before `bindown` in the project's bootstrap script or Makefile.

 #### Usage
 ```